Websplashers

 7 Day 1,500 Calorie Meal Plan for Weight Loss — Your Full Week

-Before you scroll through this, I want to be clear about something: these are real meals.
-Not meals designed to look impressive in a blog post.
-Not recipes that require tools you don’t own or ingredients from a specialty grocery store.
 These are things I’ve actually made on weeknights when I had maybe thirty minutes and not a lot of enthusiasm for cooking.
 The calorie counts are approximate — real food isn’t laboratory-precise — and the macros are rounded.
 Close enough is good enough here.

 Day 1 — Monday: Ease In, Don’t Dive Off a Cliff

-Breakfast — 380 calories: Overnight oats.
-Half a cup of rolled oats, one cup of unsweetened almond milk, a tablespoon of chia seeds, half a cup of blueberries, and a small drizzle of honey.
-You make this the night before, take it out of the fridge, done.
-It sounds too simple to work, but it’s genuinely filling and takes about four minutes of actual effort.
+Breakfast — 380 calories: Overnight oats made with ½ cup rolled oats, 1 cup unsweetened almond milk, 1 tbsp chia seeds, ½ cup blueberries, and a drizzle of honey.
+Prepare the night before for a quick, filling breakfast.
 Macros: P 12g | C 58g | F 8g

-Snack — 150 calories: A cup of plain low-fat Greek yogurt with a small handful of walnuts.
-Not exciting.
-Genuinely keeps you from being hungry at 5 pm, which is the actual goal.
+Snack — 150 calories: 1 cup plain low-fat Greek yogurt with a handful of walnuts.
 Macros: P 14g | C 8g | F 7g

-Dinner — 540 calories: Baked salmon — five ounces, nothing fancy, just olive oil, garlic, and salt — alongside a cubed roasted sweet potato and steamed broccoli drizzled with a little more olive oil.
-Roast everything at 400°F while the salmon bakes.
-One pan, about 25 minutes.
+Dinner — 540 calories: Baked salmon (5 oz) with roasted sweet potato and steamed broccoli drizzled with olive oil.
 Macros: P 38g | C 42g | F 18g

 Day 1 Total: ~1,500 cal | P 106g | C 136g | F 49g